ballerina-platform/ballerina-distribution/examples/grpc-service-basic-auth-file-user-store/grpc_service_basic_auth_file_user_store.md

 The `Config.toml` file is used to store the usernames, passwords, and scopes.
 Each user can have a password and optionally assigned scopes as an array.

->**Info:** Setting up the service is the same as setting up the simple RPC service with additional configurations.
-You can refer to the [simple RPC service](/learn/by-example/grpc-service-simple/) to implement the service used below.

    ::: code grpc_service_basic_auth_file_user_store.bal :::

 As a prerequisite, execute the command below to populate the `Config.toml` file correctly with the user information.